-- 4.11 The most recently published Planning Practice Guidance indicates that, for the purposes of the five year supply, local planning authorities will need to count housing provided for older people, including institutions in C2 use, towards their supply17.
+- 4.7 The most recently published Planning Practice Guidance indicates that, for the purposes of the five year supply, local planning authorities will need to count housing provided for older people, including institutions in C2 use, towards their supply17.
 This is to be done using census data on the average number of adults living in households18.
-The census data referred to in the Planning Practice Guidance indicates that the average number of adults living in households that the average number of adults living in households that the average number of adults living in households that the average number of adults living in households in South Staffordshire is 1.92. - 4.12 Using the methodology provided for counting C2 older persons accommodation towards overall C3 supply in the Housing Delivery Test19, this would imply that the following formula can be used for the purposes of the five year supply:
+The census data referred to in the Planning Practice Guidance indicates that the average number of adults living in households in South Staffordshire is 1.92. - 4.8 Using the methodology provided for counting C2 older persons accommodation towards overall C3 supply in the Housing Delivery Test19, this would imply that the following formula can be used for the purposes of the five year supply: